-Minimum work and electrode cables sizes are as follows:
+Minimum work and electrode cable sizes are as follows:

-TABLE A.1
+T ABLE A.1

-MINIMUM COPPER
+Current (60% Duty Cycle) MINIMUM COPPER

 WORK CABLE SIZE AWG

-Up To-30 m Length (100 Ft.)
+Up To-30 m (100 Ft.

-67 mm2 (2/0)
+Length) 400 Amps 67 mm2 (2/0)

-85 mm2 (3/0)
+500 Amps 85 mm2 (3/0)

-85 mm2 (3/0)
+600 Amps 85 mm2 (3/0)

 NOTE: K1796 coaxial welding cable is recommended to reduce the cable inductance in long cable lengths.
-This is especially important in Pulse and STT applications.
+This is especially important when Pulse welding up to 350 amps.

-When using inverter type power sources like the Power Waves, use the largest welding (electrode and ground) cables that are practical.
-At least 67 mm2 (2/0) copper wire - even if the average output current would not normally require it.
+When using inverter type power sources like the Power Waves, use the largest welding (electrode and work) cables that are practical.
+At least 67 mm 2/0 copper wire - even if the average output current would not normally require it.
 When pulsing, the pulse current can reach very high levels.
 Voltage drops can become excessive, leading to poor welding characteristics, if undersized welding cables are used.

-CABLE INDUCTANCE, AND ITS EFFECTS ON PULSE WELDING
+CABLE INDUCTANCE, AND ITS AFFECT ON PULSE WELDING